 Impact of COVID-19

-Despite demands from locals for greater regulation, and the Scottish Government's response, it may well be that the post-Covid world is a very different landscape for platforms such as Airbnb.
+Despite demands from locals for greater regulation, and the Scottish Government's response, it may well be that the post-Covid world is a very different landscape for online letting platforms.
 It has been reported that short-term letting booking numbers have fallen off the cliff as a result of governments around the world introducing lockdowns, travel restrictions, and social distancing.
 Travellers have become more wary, and locals are more suspicious that the transient tourist trade may exacerbate the spread of the virus.

 When lockdown restrictions are eased, property operators will likely need to think carefully about health and safety issues, increased hygiene requirements, the cleaning time between check-out and check-in, and what the response will be if a guest is subsequently diagnosed with coronavirus.